cerebis/shap/README.txt

 - Sequence objects in XML
 - Feature objects in XML

-Multi-fasta
+**User-defined**

+Creating a project or sample is straight-forward.
+The name of a project must be unique across the entire system.
+Names with spaces should be enclosed in double-quotes.
+A description is mandatory.

+A new project "myproject" would be created as follows:

+	bin/importData.sh --add-project --project myproject --description "my first project ever!"

+A sample can be added to an existing project, referring to the project by the chosen name.
+Sample names must be unique per project.
+A description is mandatory.

+A sample would be created in an existing project "myproject" as follows:

+	bin/importData.sh --add-sample --project myproject --sample sampleA --description "Assembled forest soil A"

+**Multi-fasta**

-Multi-fasta DNA can be imported into existing Sample objects.
-Sequence names must be unique per Sample.
+Multi-fasta DNA can be imported into existing Sample objects, sequence names must be unique per sample.

-Coverage
+Fasta sequence would be imported to "myproject, sampleA" as follows:

+	bin/importData.sh --import-sequence forest-contigs.fna --project myproject --sample sampleA

+**Coverage**

 Coverage data can be used to infer cellular abundance and we find it convenient to include, though not mandatory.
 Coverage data can only be imported into pre-existing Sequence objects.
 The file format is simply a tab delimited text file of sequence name and coverage value.
 Only one sample can be referred to per importation.